Home Places to See Page

 These beetles show a lot of variety in both color and spot patterns.

+Mating Asian Multi-colored Ladybug Beetles, Durham, NC, 9/13/16 Asian Multi-colored Ladybug Beetle pair, Durham, NC, 11/17/20 Asian Multi-colored Ladybug Beetle pair, Durham, NC, 9/25/21.
+Looks as though the one on top is female; confusion reigns!
 Mating Asian Multi-colored Ladybug Beetles, American Tobacco Trail, Durham, NC, 7/26/09 Asian Multi-colored Ladybug Beetle, Durham, NC, 4/2/08.
 Durham, 5/3/05.
-Female Multi-colored Asian Ladybug (19-spot) Beetle (Harmonia axyridis).
+Female Multi-colored Asian Ladybug (19-spot) Beetle.
 Unlike native ladybugs, they try to enter houses and become pests in the process.
-Female Multi-colored Asian Ladybug Beetle, Durham, 9/9/05.
-Yet another male Multi-colored Asian Ladybug Beetle, Durham, 7/5/05
+Multi-colored Asian Ladybug Beetle, Durham, 9/9/05.
+Multi-colored Asian Ladybug Beetle, Durham, 7/5/05

-Female Multi-colored Asian Ladybug Beetle, Durham, 7/13/06.
+Newly emerged Asian Multi-colored Lady Beetle and pupa shell, Durham, NC, 7/2/24 Asian Multi-colored Ladybug Beetle, Durham, NC, 7/17/21 Multi-colored Asian Ladybug Beetle, Durham, 7/13/06.
 Durham, 11/4/05.
-This female Multi-colored Asian ladybug quickly freed itself from this spider web by somehow causing the strand it was on to lengthen and weaken.
-Female Asian Multi-colored Ladybug Beetle, with what's apparently a small insect on top.
-Durham, 6/21/08 Male Asian Multi-colored Ladybug Beetle.
-No spots at all!
-Female Multi-colored Asian Ladybug Beetle, Southern Village, Orange County, NC, 11/13/07.
+This Multi-colored Asian ladybug quickly freed herself from this spider web by somehow causing the strand it was on to lengthen and weaken.
+Asian Multi-colored Ladybug Beetle, with what's apparently a small insect on top.
+Durham, 6/21/08 Freshly emerged Asian Multi-colored Ladybug Beetle, Durham, NC, 11/18/17.
+Interesting commentary about this, with Joel Kits' suggestion that this insect might be a representative of a (permanently) spotless variation of this species.
+Asian Multi-colored Ladybug Beetle.
+No spots at all!, Durham, NC, 8/14/08 Multi-colored Asian Ladybug Beetle, Southern Village, Orange County, NC, 11/13/07.
 The spots have just started to come out on this recent metamorph.

 Multi-colored Asian Ladybug Beetle (Harmonia axyridis) larvae